-To be considered for an IVA, there’s a few things you’ll need to get together before we know you qualify.
-A good understanding of your personal circumstances (eg. your income), your debts (eg. creditors / amount owed etc.) will be required and backed up by things such as bank statements, payslips and creditor letters.
+To be considered for an IVA, there are a few things you’ll need to get together before we know you qualify.
+A good understanding of your personal circumstances (eg. your income), and your debts (eg. creditors/amount owed etc.) will be required and backed up by things such as bank statements, payslips and creditor letters.

 Once we have all this information, we can build a proposal for your IVA, which will involve a breakdown of all the debts included, an affordable monthly amount for you to pay and finally the amount of debt your creditors will agree to write off at the end of the IVA.

 If you aren’t sure of the exact amounts you owe or who your creditors are, there’s no need to worry.
 We can carry out a soft credit check for free – this will bring up all the necessary creditor details we need.
 Since it is a ‘soft’ check, this does not leave a negative footprint on your credit file that others will be able to see.

 3. Getting your IVA proposal approved

 In order to get your IVA approved, your Insolvency Practitioner will hold a meeting with your creditors – as long as 75% of them agree to the terms, then your IVA will be approved and all of your unsecured debts will be included.

 Your money advisor has little business putting you forward for an IVA if the likelihood of you being accepted for one is low.
 That said, there’s a slight chance that unexpected things do arise, which may result in your IVA application being rejected.
 In that case, there would be nothing to worry about – and you should be advised of why this is and what other options you might want to consider.

 Once approved, your IVA will only take a couple of weeks to set up completely, once all your documents are signed by both you and your creditors.

 IVAs will last a minimum of 5 years – this may increase to 6 for non-homeowners.
 During this time there are expectations of both you and your creditors.
 These expectations include: